-The tide is turning towards a new socialist perspective, But if the past is any guide the left will snatch defeat from the jaws of victory and end up in the same state capitalism rut run by a one party elite that was the inexorable fate of marxist incomplete models.
+The tide is turning towards a new socialist perspective, But if the past is any guide the left will snatch defeat from the jaws of victory and end up in the same state capitalism rut run by a one-party elite that was the inexorable fate of Marxist incomplete models.
 A new socialist social system requires a lot of work, historical, legal, constitutional, and economic.

 We have a set of books and materials dealing with a hypothetical movement called The Red Forty-eight Group, with a manifesto and a neo-communist construct, Democratic Market Neo-communism in the context of ecological socialism.

 We have made the point that the core left legacy,viz. marxism, by never specifying the nature of what was proposed due to Mark’s reluctance to get specific has too often wasted opportunities in fruitless wrong experiments, most notably the debacle of bolshevism.
-In addition, marxism is far too complex a system for practical use, a point lost on many marxists.
+In addition, Marxism is far too complex a system for practical use, a point lost on many Marxists.
 Further, the complexity of the system masks a series of wrong theories.
-We should consider that no science in the realm of history, sociology or economics really exists.
+We should consider that no science in the realm of history, sociology, or economics really exists.
 So the pretense of having one is simply ideological propaganda.
-In many ways the issue of socialism is fairly simple (with complications of realization): it is question of recipes not of historical theories like historical materialism.
+In many ways the issue of socialism is fairly simple (with complications of realization): it is a question of recipes not of historical theories like historical materialism.
 Marx has a host of brilliant insights but his overall theoretical perspective as in ‘Stages of Production’ theory as ‘Historical Materialism’ is egregious and mostly false, subtracting form the general cogency of his general empirical observations.

 A model like our DMNC has nothing to do with any of that, and frankly may even leave behind Marx and marxism, save for their historical epic saga.
 We can put Marx on posters, and skip the rest.
 Let us consider the American Rebs: they had no theory, only a set of recipes, between republicanism and a barely conceived democratic idea (suffering ironically the same kind of discredit now suffered by socialism) inherited from antiquity under a cloud of discredit.
-How ironically similar to our current situation. they brought it off, but the result clearly suffered the diagnosis of Marx and the socialists as to bourgeois revolution and democracy captured by capitalism.
+How ironically similar to our current situation. they brought it off, but the result clearly suffered the diagnosis of Marx and the socialists as to the bourgeois revolution and democracy captured by capitalism.
 So they sermonized about ‘real socialism as real democracy’.

-The point here is that the left can’t just chant mantras of socialism: they have to win over a new public with some real guarantees and future projections that are realizable, just and resolve ecological crisis and economic terminal capitalism.
+The point here is that the left can’t just chant mantras of socialism: they have to win over a new public with some real guarantees and future projections that are realizable, just and resolve the ecological crisis and economic terminal capitalism.

 The current moment stands transfixed by the moving calamity of climate change, and now in our immediate present, in the US, the tragedy/farce of the Trump presidency.
 The eerie strangeness of such a drone fascist pretender has generated a mysterious revolution in reverse gear, a sort of tragicomic coup d’etat that moves in the tide of reactionary anti-democratic forces attempting to undo modernity as such.